syncfusion-content/asp.netwebforms-docs/aspnet/AutoComplete/RTL-Support.md

-Define the Java Script to focus the AutoComplete Textbox on Alt + J key press.
+Define the JavaScript to focus the AutoComplete Textbox on Alt + J key press.